 If you're on a tighter budget, do look for the most powerful chip you can afford -- ideally at least dual-core 1GHz.
 Having an under-powered processor will really limit what your phone can do.
 And weak chips result in sluggish, laggy performance.
 It's less likely too that they'll be able to keep up with the new features added in software updates.
 The Motorola Moto G excels here, as it offers a solid set of specs for a rock-bottom price.

 Another hardware consideration is how big a touchscreen do you want to handle?
 If you're on a budget, you'll want the highest screen resolution you can afford so the display is clear and easy on the eye.
 Any top-end phone worth its salt will offer a 1080p display.

 When it comes to size, once you get beyond 4 inches, it's really a matter of personal taste.
 For some people, the bigger the pane the better, so they can easily ogle videos and browse full-fat websites.
 For others, being pocket-friendly and easy to hold is more important.
 If you have big hands, chances are you'll prefer a bigger phone and vice versa.

 The quality of the camera is another really important consideration.
-It's a rare smart phone that doesn't have a lens on it these days (or two, if there's also a front-facing cam for video chats).
-But there's a world of difference in the quality of snaps you can achieve.
-If you're a keen photographer and have a good whack of cash to spend on a smart phone, be sure you opt for one of the best camera phones to avoid any image-related disappointment.
+If you're a keen photographer and have a good whack of cash to spend on a smart phone, be sure to opt for one of the best camera phones to avoid any image-related disappointment.

 Android phones -- especially at the higher end -- come with various camera features built in, like multi-shot, panorama, HDR, and scene modes.
 By contrast, the iPhone has a stripped back point-and-shoot interface.